Main Content

 Members of the Working Group

-• Michael O. Hottiger (UZH and President of Forschung für Leben)
+• Michael O. Hottiger (UZH and Member of the Kommission für Tierversuchsethik KTVE), President

-• Birgit Ledermann (Interpharma and President of the Swiss Society for Laboratory Animal Science, SGV)
+• Paolo Cinelli (UZH/USZ and President of the Swiss Society for Laboratory Animal Science SGV)

-• Jenny Sandström (Executive Director, Swiss 3R Competence Center, 3RCC)
+• Jenny Sandström (Executive Director of the Swiss 3R Competence Center 3RCC)

-• Xavier Warot (EPFL and Chair of the Executive Board of the Swiss Animal Facilities Network, SAFN)
+• Xavier Warot (EPFL and Chair of the Board of Head of Animal Facilities of the Swiss Animal Facilities Network SAFN)

 The following organisations are members of STAAR (List):